superjond/PublicFreeSuffix/README.md

 ```text
 Remove: {your-new-domain-name}.{sld}
 ```
+A single Pull Request is only allowed to submit one domain name registration request.
 4. Use the registrant email address to send email to `sokgregistry@gmail.com` and wait for setup, email title must same as your Pull Request, and content must as.
 ```text
 Domain Name: